 For that to happen, the racking inspection industry needs the support, knowledge, and respect of HSE.
 We are happy to say that we have all three of those things, and we give those things back to HSE in return.
 The relationship between HSE and racking inspections will mean only good things for the future of racking inspections and the future of warehouse safety.

-Contact Storage Equipment Experts for the “expert” and “technically competent” SEMA approved racking inspection and racking inspection training that HSE recommend.
+Contact Storage Equipment Experts for the “expert” and “technically competent” racking inspections by SEMA approved inspectors and racking inspection training that HSE recommend.